 Light-bodied reds that naturally have fewer tannins do not need to be decanted.
 For example, Pinot Noir, Beaujolais, Burgundy, Cotes du Rhone, as well as lighter Zinfandel, Chianti, and Dolcetto.

-What’s more, cheaper red wines are produced for quick, easy consumptions and are usually light-bodied, and should not improve with aeration.
+What’s more, cheaper red wines are produced for quick, easy consumption and are usually light-bodied, and should not improve with aeration.
 However, some wine drinkers swear by running a cheap wine through an aerator, which improves the taste and provides a profile more akin to an expensive bottle.

 Aerating Aged reds